dhodun/ml-teaching-examples/cats_dogs/readme.md

 jupyter notebook --port 8088
 ```

-In the Google Cloud console click "Web Preview" button on upper right of Cloud Shell and click 'Preview on port 8080' to open Jupyter Window.
-You will need to copy and paste the token generated in the Jupyter start output.
-To login.
+Copy and paste the jupyter link into a local browser if it does not launch automatically.

-Open the First notebook in the 'ml-teaching-examples/cats_dogs' directory.
+Navigate to and open the First notebook in the 'ml-teaching-examples/cats_dogs' directory and proceed with instructions.

-## Answers
+## Answers to code samples

 ### Building our network